-Duke and Duchess were welcomed by the Presidential Guard of Honours and received a beautiful bouquet of flowers upon arrival from two adorable kids dressed up in traditional attires.
+The Duke and Duchess were welcomed by the Presidential Guard of Honours and received a beautiful bouquet upon arrival from two adorable kids dressed up in traditional attires.
 From Daily Mail, “William was expected to spend the evening working on a major speech to be delivered tomorrow in which he is set to highlight the ‘unique bonds’ between the two countries, particularly the 1.5 million people of Pakistani origin living in the UK.”

 — Thomas Drew (@TomDrewUK) October 13, 2019

 British High Commissioner yesterday took to the Twitter and posted a short video about what to expect on this tour and talked about the buzz and excitement of the tour.

 The Duke and Duchess of Cambridge have arrived in Islamabad for their official #RoyalVisitPakistan welcome at the start of their five-day visit, the first royal tour here in 13 yrs.
 The Duchess is a wearing Catherine Walker designed outfit with a nod to Pakistan’s national dress pic.twitter.com/RdkKi2SmzD

 — Roya Nikkhah (@RoyaNikkhah) October 14, 2019

 The royal couple travelled in the Royal Air Force’s Voyager aircraft A330 with an entourage of 14, that includes their private secretaries Simon Case and Catherine Quinn and communications secretary Christian Jones.
-Another four members of the communications team, two assistant private secretaries, two programme coordinators, a PA are with them.
+Another four members of the communications team, two assistant private secretaries, two programme coordinators, and PA are with them.
 An orderly and a hairdresser is also part of the team.